aws-cloudformation/aws-cloudformation-templates/Solutions/VSCode/README.md

 Create an EC2 instance with the code server from Coder.com and a CloudFront distribution for encrypted access to the web ui from the browser.
 The output from the template provides the CloudFront URL.
-There is no need to conigure SSH for this solution, it is purely browser based.
+There is no need to configure SSH for this solution, it is purely browser based.

 As a prerequisite, you need to create a plaintext secret in Secrets Manager to